Deformation profiles and microscopic dynamics of complex fluids during oscillatory shear experiments: Results

 \textbf{Below the crossover point}\\ When the imposed amplitude is small ($\gamma_0=20\%$), visual inspection of the echo image sequences reveals that most of the tracers do not move appreciably, while a few of them undergo rare, intermittent displacements {(see supplementary movie M1)}.
 The occurrence of these isolated rearrangement events can be highlighted by considering instantaneous (Fig.\ref{fgr:Activity_lowhigh}b) or integrated echo activity maps (Fig.\ref{fgr:Activity_lowhigh}c).
 Instantaneous echo activity map are obtained as the square modulus of the difference between two consecutive images within an echo sequence $|I_{n}(\mathbf{x})-I_{n+1}(\mathbf{x})|^2$, while the integrated map corresponds to the time average of all the instantaneous maps in the sequence, and is a proxy of the cumulative rearrangements occurred in the sample during the whole experiment.

 To be more quantitative, we apply echo-DDM by considering separately the dynamics along the shear and the vorticity direction.
 As it can be seen from Fig.\ref{fgr:DDM_lowhigh}(a,b), for this amplitude we cannot capture the full relaxation of the ISFs within our observation window.
-Nevertheless, as shown in the inset of panels (a,b), all the ISFs obtained for $q\in[0.15-2.2]$ $mu m^{-1}$ nicely collapse onto a single master curve when plotted as a function of the rescaled time delay $q^2 \Delta t$.
+Nevertheless, as shown in the inset of panels (a,b), all the ISFs obtained for $q\in[0.15-2.2]$ $\mu m^{-1}$ nicely collapse onto a single master curve when plotted as a function of the rescaled time delay $q^2 \Delta t$.
 This indicates that even below yielding the system undergoes an (extremely slow) diffusive-like relaxation, which results from irreversible rearrangements.
 This is in agreement with the seminal observations made with DWS in Ref. \cite{hebraud1997}.
 Here, we have the advantage that we can characterize this irreversible dynamics as a function of the wave-vector $q$ on a well-defined plane in the sample, while being able to simultaneously measure the local strain.
 In order to measure the $q$-dependent relaxation rates, we thus fitted the phenomenological model $f(q,\Delta t) = [1+\Delta t\Gamma(q)]^{-1}$, to the experimental ISFs.
 According to Eq.\ref{ISF_MSD}, this model provides the Fickean scaling $\langle\Delta x^2(\Delta t)\rangle = 2D_0\Delta t$ for the 1D MSD when the DDM relaxation rates exhibit a quadratic dependence $\Gamma(q)= D_0 q^2$ on the wavevector.
 This is exactly the scaling that we observe in both directions, with a moderate deviation only for the smallest values of $q$ (Fig.\ref{fgr:DDM_lowhigh}(c)).
 By fitting the relaxation rates we obtain the estimates $D_s=(2.2 \pm 0.2)\cdot 10^{-4} \mu m^2/s$ and $D_v=(2.6 \pm 0.2)\cdot 10^{-4} \mu m^2/s$ for the diffusion coefficient associated with the shear-induced effective dynamics of the tracers along the shear and the vorticity direction, respectively.
 Within the experimental error, the shear-induced dynamics is isotropic $D_s\simeq D_v$ with values for the diffusion coefficients about one order of magnitude larger than the one associated with the thermal motion of the same tracers in Carbopol under stationary conditions (see ESI for details).
-This indicates that the slow diffusive-like relaxation we observe is due to small, rare, microscopic rearrangements that are induced in the sample by the imposed shear deformation, despite the fact that its amplitude is below the crossover point.
+Beyond being slower, the tracer dynamics in the sample at rest is also non-intermittent, which contrasts with the rare, intermittent rearrangements that can be spotted in the sample sheared below the yield strain.
+Interestingly, this small number of intermittently rearranging particles coexist with a larger number of slowly, yet persistently rearranging ones, with the result that the overall tracer dynamics remains diffusive.
+In these conditions, the determination of the diffusion coefficient is sensitive to the choice of the field of view, and it would be interesting to study the spatial correlation between rearrangements.
+A detailed study of these effects goes beyond the scope of the present study.